purescript/documentation/How-to-implement-a-foreign-function-with-a-constraint.md

 and then you’d have a non-foreign wrapper, that actually has the constraint, and you’d just pass in `compute` to the foreign function.

 But now someone could use the unsafe `triplicateImpl`.
-There is a trivial solution for thar problem: you don’t export the foreign function,  you only export your wrapper that takes the constraint.
+There is a trivial solution for that problem: you don’t export the foreign function,  you only export your wrapper that takes the constraint.

 ```purescript
 module ComputerTools